 ‘Consultative Selling’s critical success factor is its ability to free price from cost and competition by relating price to an investment...in other words, it can be compared to its return instead of to its cost or performance.’

 Focus the conversation around ROI and strengthen your case by sharing case studies that demonstrate how similar customers have earned or saved money by investing in your solution.

 Value creation strategies, consultative selling, SPIN selling: simply put, all of these sales methods are about building trust with your leads.
 Trust is integral to converting prospects and nurturing long-lasting customer relationships.
-You prospect needs to believe that investing in your solution will bring ongoing value and partnership.
+Your prospects need to believe that investing in your solution will bring ongoing value and partnership.

 No one likes when a salesperson disappears right after the sale.
 It looks disingenuous and you won’t see financial returns or long-term partnerships if this is your strategy.

 Maintaining customer relationships is just as important as building them.
 You don’t just want to convert prospects to customers, you want to build brand champions!